kunnoh/Sys-Admin/Linux/Security/SSH.md

-# SSH Configuration
+# Secure Shell (SSH)

 ## Introduction
-The **Secure Shell Protocol (SSH Protocol)** is a cryptographic network protocol for operating network services securely over an unsecured network.
+**Secure Shell Protocol (SSH Protocol)** is a cryptographic network protocol for operating network services securely over an unsecured network.
 Its most notable applications are remote login and command-line execution.

 **OpenSSL** is a cryptographic library that enables an open source implementation of **Transport Layer Security (TLS)** and **Secure Sockets Layer (SSL)** protocols.
 It provides functions to generate private keys, manage certificates, and equip client applications with encryption and decryption.